nuxt/image/docs/content/3.providers/storyblok.md

     size: xs
 ---

-Integration between [Storyblok](https://www.storyblok.com/docs/image-service/) and the image module.
-To use this provider you just need to specify the base url of your service in Storyblok.
+Integration between [Storyblok](https://www.storyblok.com/docs/image-service) and the image module.
+To use this provider you just need to specify the base URL of your service in Storyblok.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({